Weak Lensing Approximation of Wave-optics Effects from General Symmetric Lens Profiles: Discussion

 \section{Discussion}

 Gravitational lensing in the weak lensing regime is particularly important for realistic GW detections, as most standard sirens at high redshift are expected to be affected by weak lensing.
 However, the weak lensing signal is dominated by the collective effect of numerous dark matter halos at large impact parameters.
 Even when neglecting interference between lenses and simply summing individual contributions, obtaining the amplification factor from populations of general lenses remains computationally expensive using numerical methods.
-For each amplification factor, it requires evaluating complex families of contours in the time domain \citep{2024arXiv240904606V}.
-Although \citet{2023PhRvD.108j3532S} use the weak lensing condition to simplify the contours, their method still involves one-dimensional numerical integration for each approximated contour.
+For each amplification factor, it requires evaluating complex families of contours in the time domain \citep{2025PhRvD.111j3539V}.

+To address this computational challenge, several analytic approximation schemes have been proposed. \citet{PhysRevD.104.063001} introduced a method to approximate the amplification factor in the weak diffractive lensing regime, applicable in the low-frequency limit where $\omega y^2 \lesssim 1$. \citet{2025PhRvD.111h3541Y} further generalized this approach beyond the strictly diffractive limit, but their formulation still assumes small $\omega$ and neglects the contribution from the central imaginary image, which is one of the most distinctive and physically important features of WO effects in the weak lensing regime and is properly captured by our approximation.
+On the other hand, \citet{2023PhRvD.108j3532S} use the weak lensing condition to simplify the contours, but their method still involves one-dimensional numerical integration for each approximated contour.
 In contrast, our analytical weak lensing approximation requires no numerical integrations and is significantly faster.

 Another major advantage of our method is that most numerical approaches evaluate the amplification factor in the time domain first, including the approach where a weak lensing approximation is implemented.
 However, transforming back to the frequency domain is nontrivial.
-Efficient computation requires Fast Fourier Transform techniques with adaptive resolution, and careful regularization is necessary to avoid artifacts in the frequency-domain results \citep{2023PhRvD.108d3527T, 2023PhRvD.108j3529T, 2024arXiv240904606V}.
+Efficient computation requires Fast Fourier Transform techniques with adaptive resolution, and careful regularization is necessary to avoid artifacts in the frequency-domain results \citep{2023PhRvD.108d3527T, 2023PhRvD.108j3529T, 2025PhRvD.111j3539V}.
 These challenges become particularly severe at large $y$ or $\omega$.
 In contrast, our method operates entirely in the frequency domain, avoiding the need for adaptive resolution and notoriously annoying regularizations, and is thus free from these complications.